Centers for Medicare and Medicaid Services (CMS)

 U.S. Department of Defense (DoD)

 - The U.S. Department of Defense (DoD) Environmental Laboratory Accreditation Program (ELAP) relies on the ILAC MRA to implement the DoD ELAP laboratory accreditations.
-A2LA has been recognized by the DoD ELAP to provide accreditation for environmental testing laboratories that perform testing in support of the DoD environmental restoration programs at DoD operations, activities, installations, including government-owned, contractor-operated facilities and formerly-used defense sites (FUDS).
+A2LA has been recognized by the DoD ELAP to provide accreditation for environmental testing laboratories that perform testing in support of the DoD environmental restoration programs at DoD operations, activities, and installations, including government-owned, contractor-operated facilities, and formerly-used defense sites (FUDS).

-- The U.S. Department of Defense (DoD) Advanced Geophysical Classification Accreditation Program (DAGCAP) has recognized A2LA to provide accreditation for CABs that perform testing for detection of underground munitions.
+- The U.S. Department of Defense (DoD) Advanced Geophysical Classification Accreditation Program (DAGCAP) has recognized A2LA to provide accreditation for CABs that perform testing for the detection of underground munitions.
 The goal of DAGCAP is to ensure appropriate quality control measures are in place to satisfy both DoD project managers and regulators.

 U.S. Department of Energy

 - The U.S. Department of Energy has adopted the requirement that testing on specific lighting product types “must be conducted by test laboratories accredited by an Accreditation Body that is a signatory member to the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA).”
 A2LA is an ILAC MRA signatory.